Home

 Preventing Loss and Damage of Your Tradeshow Booth Display:

-The exhibitor typically has to pay double or triple the cost of shipping to recover an item or crate that got left behind.
+The exhibitor typically has to pay double or triple the cost of shipping to recover an item that got left behind.

 It is important to oversee the movement of your items from your exhibit space to the loading dock to placement on your shipping company’s truck.
 Keep a camera handy so you can document any damage to your tradeshow booth display caused from mishandling by the drayage contractor.